kubernetes/website/content/en/blog/_posts/2017-07-00-How-Watson-Health-Cloud-Deploys.md

 Before deploying an app, a user must create a worker node cluster.
-I can create a cluster using the kubectl cli commands or create it from[a Bluemix](http://bluemix.net/) dashboard.
+I can create a cluster using the kubectl cli commands or create it from the [IBM Cloud](https://cloud.ibm.com/) dashboard.